Historic: Iranian Women allowed to watch World Cup match in the same stadium with men for the first time in 39 years

 ALSO READ: 10 characteristics of an Alpha woman that the modern woman should have

 It was a victory for women during yesterday’s World Cup match between Spain and Iran and where the handsome Diego Costa scored the winning goal for Spain.
-As a Spanish national, let me celebrate the win right here ‘YEEEEEEEAAAAHHHH!!!!!’.
+As a Spanish national, I have to celebrate the win right here ‘YEEEEEEEAAAAHHHH!!!!!’.

-The government of the Islamic Republic of Iran made the decision after complains of most conservative men, stating “sometimes violent environment and foul language is not appropriate for women”.
+The government of the Islamic Republic of Iran made the decision after complains by most conservative men, stating that “sometimes violent environment and foul language is not appropriate for women”.

-Yesterday’s match was retransmitted in a big screen in the local stadium of Azadi in Tehran, capital city of Iran.
-Iranian women expressed their joy as they entered the stadium as is seen their tweets.
+Yesterday’s match was retransmitted in a big screen in the local stadium of Azadi in Tehran, capital city of Iran and Iranian women expressed their joy as they entered the stadium as is evident in their tweets.

-“We are entering” the documentary maker Mina Keshavarz tweeted.
-Samia, another fan, also recognized “I cried ridiculously” when she was entering in the stadium.
+“We are entering,” documentary maker Mina Keshavarz tweeted.
+Samia, another fan, also rejoiced in the moment, “I cried ridiculously” when she was entering in the stadium.
 But she wasn’t the only one, Negar tweeted “I've been crying for an hour.
 In this country it is difficult to be happy.
 I'm going back to the stadium ".

 ALSO READ: Tips to help your relationship survive the World Cup Season

-Before this big moment for Iranian women happened, some of them were brave enough to dress up like men to enter in the stadiums as we show you in the photos.
+Before this big moment for Iranian women happened, some of them were brave enough to dress up like men to enter in the stadiums.